 How soon can I get my home on MLS?

 Once we agree to work together, I will begin entering your home information on the MLS system.
-I will also schedule a time for a stager to stage your home and a professional photographer to take photos of the property.
-We may have other services come in before the stager and photographer, such as cleaner and window cleaner.
-As soon as all the information and pictures are uploaded, your listing can go live on MLS.
+I will also schedule a time for a professional photographer to take photos of the property.
+As soon as all the information and pictures are uploaded items, your listing can go live on MLS.

 What do I need to do to get ready to list?